juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 ### Links

-The hyperref package works to give internal an external links.
+The hyperref package works to give internal and external links.
 For instance

 ```
 %Accessible/WCAG compliant